-Checklist 13-A Parent Company Guarantees

-- □ Documentation is complete when the following are included: - □ 1. parent company (corporate) guarantee agreement (originally signed duplicate), - $\Box$ 2. letter from chief executive officer of licensee, - □ 3. letter from chief financial officer of parent company, including parent company guarantee financial test (Financial Test I or II), - □ 4. auditor's special report confirming CFO letter and reconciling amounts in the CFO letter with parent company's financial statements, - □ 5. parent company's audited financial statements for the most recent fiscal year, including the auditor's opinion on the financial statements, - □ 6. standby trust agreement and all supporting documentation (see Section A.17 and attach Checklist 17-A), and - □ 7. checklist 13-B (if model parent company guarantee wording is modified or not used). - □ The corporate parent has majority control of the licensee's voting stock (if not, details on the parent-subsidiary relationship have been submitted to NRC for review). - □ The amount of the parent company guarantee equals or exceeds the required coverage level.
+Checklist 13-A Parent Company Guarantees □ Documentation is complete when the following are included: 1 parent company guarantee agreement (originally signed duplicate), 2. letter from chief executive officer of licensee, letter from chief financial officer of parent company, including parent company 3. guarantee financial test (Financial Test I or II), auditor's special report confirming CFO letter and reconciling amounts in the 4.
+CFO letter with parent company's financial statements, parent company's audited financial statements for the most recent fiscal year.
+5. including the auditor's opinion on the financial statements, standby trust agreement and all supporting documentation (see Section A.17 6 and attach Checklist 17-A), and checklist 13-B (if model parent company guarantee wording is modified or not 7. used). □ The parent company has majority control of the licensee (if not, details on the parentsubsidiary relationship have been submitted to NRC for review). □ The amount of the parent company guarantee equals or exceeds the required coverage level.